 - Fireplace sculptures

 - Most rooms have elaborate Fireplace sculptures that are art pieces reflecting the 1880’s artistic tastes.

 - Tiffany Glass & Decorations

-- Highlights of the Tiffany objects on permanent display include a set of brightly coloured iridescent stemware; large fire screen with iridescent chain mail tiles; unique centrepiece lamp with a base of eight large nautilus shells; and green blown-glass humidor.
+- Highlights of the Tiffany objects on permanent display include a set of brightly colored iridescent stemware; large fire screen with iridescent chain mail tiles; unique centerpiece lamp with a base of eight large nautilus shells; and green blown-glass humidor.